Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Methods

-The total estimated aKAN energy is expressed as the sum of contributions of the main building blocks:
+The total estimated energy of an aKAN of $n_{I}$ inputs, $n_{O}$ outputs, $L$ hidden layers with $W$ nodes per hidden layer, and $n_{C}$ control voltages, is expressed as the sum of contributions of the main building blocks:

 For the evaluation of a function at $P$ sample points, we explicitly count the conversions performed by the DACs and the ADC.
-The DACs set the control voltages once, while the inputs are converted for each sample.
+The DACs dedicated to control voltages set the voltage values once, while the DACs for inputs perform conversions for each sample.
 Therefore, the total energy consumed by the DACs during the function evaluation is